intelsdi-x/snap-relay/README.md

 # snap streaming collector plugin - relay

-This plugin collects metrics from `/intel/relay/statsd` and `/intel/relay/collectd` which gather information about statsd and collectd relay protocols respectufully.
+Snap-relay is a streaming Snap plugin that starts listeners for collecting metrics from statsd and/or collectd.
+Received metrics are dispatched to the Snap framework with the namespaces `/intel/relay/statsd` and `/intel/relay/collectd` respectively.

 It's used in the [Snap framework](https://github.com/intelsdi-x/snap).